 Not Enough Funding for Research

-Though nearly 38,000 people are killed with guns in the U.S. every year, Congress has restricted research on the causes and impacts of gun violence.
+Though more than 40,000 people are killed with guns in the U.S. every year, Congress has restricted research on the causes and impacts of gun violence.
 Research on gun violence could lead to the development of life-saving scientific and policy solutions.

 Keeping Guns Out of the Wrong Hands